t0asterbruh/Boardline/README.md

 (Requires a vercel account, and vercel likes to spin down inactive servers so it may take a second to launch!)

+Why?
+- Sometimes, pictures are a much better mode of communication than words, but pulling out a notebook and a camera or opening up MS Paint in order to show someone an idea over the internet can simply be far too cumbersome.
+Baordline solves this issue, by providing a fast and simple way to share drawings to anyone with an internet connection and a screen.

 Features

 - Real-time multi-user drawing